 That study is interesting as they tested a range of similar medications.

-The other stand out was Hydroxychloroquine which we covered separately in review since it may be a game changer.
+The other stand out was Hydroxychloroquine which we covered separately in review since it may be an interesting tool.

 More importantly, we found research pointing to quercetin which shares a pathway with hydroxychloroquine here.